 2. Identify Your Frequency

 A helpful way to do this is to keep a daily bladder diary.
 This will help to accurately track the type of output, how frequently it occurs, and when it was experienced.
-This information will also help your doctor and your medical supply company understand the situation.

 3. Understand the Products

 Knowing the products is absolutely crucial to good incontinence management.
 There are many different types, and each one serves a specific need.

 Bladder Control Pads – Bladder Control Pads are long, absorbent pads designed for lighter outputs of urine.
 They attach directly to the underwear with an adhesive strip.
 The polymer inside the pad absorbs liquid and locks it in, keeping the skin clean and dry.
 Because of their size, Bladder Control Pads are very discreet, but offer protection for lighter output volumes.